-After discovering a dusty guitar underneath her mother’s bed in high school, Rosa started to teach herself chords to the songs in her head.
-It’s not unusual her first songs emerged with a lonely, folky vibe.
+After discovering a dusty guitar underneath her mother’s bed in high school, Rosa taught herself to play and started writing songs.
+It’s not surprising her first tunes emerged with a lonely, folky vibe.
 She lived in an Eastern Montana town so small it didn't even have a gas station.

 In late 2015 Rosa took a break from Hunters to focus on her second solo album, Love Letters.
 It was recorded in a leaky room with a view of San Francisco Bay, as Rosa's first baby grew in her womb, forming limbs and synapses and eyes and ears.
 The songs are all love letters in some form or another, some literal, some metaphorical.